 Pursuant to Bermuda regulations, the maximum amount of dividends and return of capital available to be paid by a reinsurer is determined pursuant to a formula.
-Under this formula, the maximum amount of dividends and return of capital available from PSRE during 2022 is calculated to be approximately \$4.2 million.
+Under this formula, the maximum amount of dividends and return of capital available from PSRE during 2023 is calculated to be approximately \$3.9 million.
 However, this dividend amount is subject to annual enhanced solvency requirement calculations.
 During the year ended December 31 2021, PSRE paid dividends of \$15.0 million and \$10.0 million to the Company.
 These dividend payments were approved by the BMA.
-There were no dividends declared or paid during the year ended December 31, 2020.
+There were no dividends declared or paid during the year ended December 31, 2022.

 One of our insurance company subsidiaries, PSIC, is a member of the Federal Home Loan Bank of San Francisco (FHLB).
 Membership allows PSIC access to collateralized advances, which may be used to support and enhance liquidity management.
 The amount of advances that may be taken is dependent on statutory admitted assets.
-As of December 31, 2021 and 2020, there are no advances outstanding under the FHLB facility.